darroyolpz/darroyolpz/README.md

 I'm not a software engineer, but I'm extremely passionate about tech.
 I work in a factory where I see a lot of little things that can get automated.
 Love surfing, running and trading.

-Hope you enjoy my repos as much as I enjoyed coding them!😄
+Hope you enjoy my repos as much as I enjoyed coding them! 😄

 <!--
 **darroyolpz/darroyolpz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.